Carnegie Research Fellowship PDF Print E-mail

 Apply for the Carnegie Fellowship Research Program

 The CRFP competition is open to university, faculty, researches, advanced graduate students, and scholars in the social sciences and humanities from the countries of Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Ukraine.
-The deadline to apply for this year's competition is April 30, 2013.
+Currently there is no open competition for this program.

 Applications will only be accepted electronically.
-Please e-mail all applications, as PDF or Word attachments, to This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it .
-Please direct all inquiries to Alexei Kharlamov: This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it
+Please e-mail all applications, as PDF or Word attachments, to .
+Please direct all inquiries to Alexei Kharlamov:

 The CASEs